Kseen715/ksilorama/README.rst

 Ksilorama is a fork of `colorama <https://pypi.org/project/colorama/>`_.
 This fork was created because the original project is no longer maintained.
-The goal of ksilorama is to fullfill ANSI escape character sequences.
+The goal of ksilorama is to fulfill ANSI escape character sequences.

 Changes
 -------